-Indepen-dance was founded in 1996 by Karen Anderson on the principle of access, participation and integration.
+Indepen-dance was founded in 1996 by Karen Anderson on the principle of access, participation and inclusion.
 Karen was Dancer in Residence for Strathclyde Regional Council (as a job share with Jamie Armstrong) and worked on a project named “Disintegration”, bringing together young people with and without disabilities to dance.

 Over the years Karen brought many established professional musicians, dancers, artists and choreographers to Glasgow work with the company.
-This enabled the sharing of information, experience and good practice from the field of dance and disability with Indepen-dance participants and teachers.
+This enabled the sharing of information, experience and good practice from the field of dance and disability with Indepen-dance dancers and teachers.

 In 2002 an Indepen-dance Board of Directors was formed with the mission: